-Each event day (March 4 and 5) has been approved for New York State CLE credits in the Diversity, Inclusion, and Elimination of Bias category.
+Each event day (March 4 and 5) has been approved for one New York State CLE credit in the Diversity, Inclusion, and Elimination of Bias category.
 The credit will be non-transactional and is appropriate for experienced attorneys with two years of experience post-bar-admission.
 In order to obtain Continuing Legal Education (CLE) credits, you are required to sign and complete an attorney affirmation with the codes provided during the panels, and email the form to Janna Adelstein at email@example.com

 Thursday, March 4, 2021 (Day 1): Addressing Sexual and Other Forms of Harassment in the Judiciary

 - Judge M. Margaret McKeown, Court of Appeals for the Ninth Circuit

 - Chai Feldblum, Former Commissioner of the Equal Employment Opportunity Commission and Partner, Morgan Lewis

 - Elizabeth K. Peck, Assistant Dean for Judicial Engagement and Professional Development, Cornell Law School

 - Deeva Shah, Co-founder of Law Clerks for Workplace Accountability and Associate, Keker, Van Nest & Peters

 - Emily Martin, (moderator), Vice President for Education & Workplace Justice, National Women’s Law Center